MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 getPlayers() : Player[]
 ```

-which returns the current list of players in the world.
+which returns the current list of players in the world (human and [NPC](#npc-gizmo), but does not include the server player).
 Note that the order of this array should not be relied upon.
 The order may change between calls and there is no relation to the `index` property described above.

-!!! note
-    `getPlayers` does not include the server player.

-<mark>TODO</mark>: relation to enter and exit

 ### Server Player